 Mousse vs. Pudding

-- Strawberries: I ended up using about 8 ounces of fresh strawberries, but you can use frozen if you like (just make sure they thaw out).
+- Strawberries: I ended up using about 8 ounces of fresh berries, but if it isn't strawberry season, you can use frozen if you like (just make sure they thaw out).
 Make sure all of your strawberries are cleaned, stemmed, and at room temperature before you begin making your mousse.

 - Gelatin: This is the key to making your strawberry mousse full but also light and fluffy.